NGX123/tos/notes/plan.md

 	* Fix multiboot2_bootstrap(so for example the multibootsetup does not have to be commented out to run the 32 bit OS)
 		1. Instead make the code after the init - kernel(64-Bit code in case of x86-32) call bootloaderInterface with INIT command and it would do the needed bootloader setup based on the boot protocol
 		2. Make getmemorymap add entries about where multiboot_info starts and finishes - so it is not touched and where framebuffer starts and finished

+- Extra
+	* Remove the 32bit mode OS, but instead have a BIOS variant of the 64bit OS(maybe by just adding another grub type in makefile)
+	* Clean up the source tree
+		1. Change files in boot to boot protocols and not platforms
+		2. Rename all the same name files like init.s to init-x86_64.s
+	* Documentation
+		1. arch_ Functions should be implemented by the platform
+		2. In what order should the base functions be called - bootstarp script -> kernel_setup -> kernel_init
+		3. Kernel requirements - `32+ Bit` Architecture, `unsigned long` in the compiler should represent largest possible var size - include/types.h has address_tt define which should be changed if compiler does not obej
+		4. Write how the functions with arch_ should work - for example memory map should give fields of all types
+		5. bootloaderInterface functions definded in init.h(BOOTLOADER_... macros) should be present